developmentseed/aep/docs/README.md

 [To top](#managing-studies)

-## Howto
+# Howto
-### Add a new study
+## Add a new study

 1. create a new Github branch from `main`
 2. add a `yml` file to `/content/study/posts` with the [study configuration](#study-configuration)
 3. add a `json` file to `/content/study/posts` with the [map configuration](#map-configuration)
 4. set up a Pull Request and merge once [the validations](#validating-configuration) are run successfully

-### Add a layer
+## Add a layer
-Adding a layer and allowing users to interact with it, requires three things:
+To add a new layer to a study that users can interact with, requires three things:

-1. add a source to the Mapbox Style Specification
+1. add a source to the Mapbox Style Specification that references the dataset.
+This example shows a GeoJSON, but other types like raster or vector tiles are also supported.
 ``` json
 "minigrid-proposed": {
   "data": "https://aep-tiles.staging.derilinx.com/geojson/ke/proposed_kosap_minigrid-wgs84.json",
   "type": "geojson"
 }
 ```
-2. add a layer to the Mapbox Style Specification that references the source
+2. add a layer to the Mapbox Style Specification that references the source.
 ```json
 {
   "id": "minigrid-proposed",